QwikDev/qwik/packages/qwik/src/core/readme.md

 # `useRef`

-It's a very thin wrapper around `useStore()` including the proper type signature to be passed to the `ref` property in JSX.
+It's a very thin wrapper around `useStore()`, including the proper type signature to be passed to the `ref` property in JSX.

 ```tsx
 export function useRef<T = Element>(current?: T): Ref<T> {